SemKirkels/Taak_CPP/Doc/BuildManual.md

 ``` chmod +x G++_Compile_and_Run.sh ```
 When that is finished execute the "G++_Compile_and_Run.sh" file using the following command:
 ``` ./G++_Compile_and_Run.sh ```

+You can now play the game as indicated in the [README.md][Link Readme]

 ## Docker
 The last way to run the project is via a docker container.
 The supported platforms for this are: